Recognisability for generalised hierarchical pattern spaces of finite local complexity: Pattern spaces

-The uniformity \(\mathscr{U}\) has a countable base, for example by the entourages \(e_n = \Phi(B_{1/n},B_n)\), thus, the hull \(\Omega\) is (pseudo)metrisable, see \cite[Theorem 38.3]{Wil04} (this can also be shown directly, by construction, as one does for the tiling metric), and metrisable when \(\Omega\) is Hausdorff (of which, see Section \ref{sec:separation properties} later).
-Thus, concepts including closures, continuity and compactness can be replaced with sequential closures, sequential continuity and sequential compactness, respectively.
-Pattern spaces, in almost all cases of imaginable interest (namely when \(\Omega\) is a countable union of hulls \(\Omega_{\cP}\) for \(\cP \in \Omega\)), are second-countable (the proof is left as an exercise, as it is not used elsewhere).
-As usual --- for instance, by considering the pattern space \(\Omega\) of \emph{all} possible patterns \(\cP \colon E \to S\) or some suitable, perhaps Hausdorff, sub-pattern space of this --- hulls are orbit closures:
+The uniformity \(\mathscr{U}\) has a countable base, for example by the entourages \(e_n = \Phi(B_{1/n},B_n)\), so a pattern space \(\Omega\) is (pseudo)metrisable, see \cite[Theorem 38.3]{Wil04} (this can also be shown directly, by construction, as one does for the tiling metric), and metrisable when \(\Omega\) is Hausdorff (of which, see Section \ref{sec:separation properties} later).
+Thus, concepts including closures, continuity and compactness can be replaced with their sequential versions.
+Pattern spaces, in almost all cases of imaginable interest (namely when \(\Omega\) is a countable union of hulls \(\Omega_{\cP}\) for \(\cP \in \Omega\)), are second-countable; the proof is left as an exercise, as it is not used elsewhere.